APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 ### Task 3: Test the web app

-In this task, you will test the functionality of the deployed web app by browsing it through the Azure Portal
+In this task, you will test the functionality of the deployed web app by browsing it through the Azure Portal.

 1. Now, go to the **Overview** of the Azure Web App, and click on **Browse (2)** to open the web app.